07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 ### GET /model

-- Description : list the models registered in the database
+- Description : list all the active models registered in the database

 - Request : none